vboussange/WSLJuliaWorkshop2023/Day1/22_practical-guidelines.md

+# A practical guideline on how to work with Julia

+This session is about providing you with a nice workflow to get started with a Julia project.

+## Folder structure

+- `code`
+- `data`
+- some shell script to run julia

+## How to run a julia file on the server

 ## Packages Management

 Julia has a built-in package manager called `Pkg` which can be used to install and manage packages.